zabulus/core/doc/sql.extensions/README.window_functions.txt

         ROW_NUMBER()

 The rank functions compute the ordinal rank of a row within the window partition.
-In this category is the functions: DENSE_RANK, RANK and ROW_NUMBER.
+In this category are the functions: DENSE_RANK, RANK and ROW_NUMBER.

 With these functions, one can create different type of incremental counters.
-Think about SUM(1) OVER (ORDER BY SALARY), these functions does this type of thing, but all of them in different ways.
+Think about SUM(1) OVER (ORDER BY SALARY), these functions do this type of thing, but all of them in different ways.
 Following is an example query, also comparing with the SUM behavior.

 select